swift-server/sswg/proposals/NNNN-hummingbird.md

 ### Service Lifecycle

 `HBApplication` conforms to the Swift Service Lifecycle protocol `Service` so can be included in the list of services controlled by a `ServiceGroup`.
-In actual fact `HBApplication.runService` is a shortcut to setting up a `ServiceGroup` and running it.
+In actual fact `HBApplication.runService` is a shortcut to setting up a `ServiceGroup` with just `Hummingbird` and running it.

 ### Router

-The router has functions to setup routes using all the standard HTTP verbs
+The router has functions to setup routes using all the common HTTP verbs

 ```swift
 router.put("todo") { _,_ in }